andre2xu/php_resume_parser/README.md

 ```
 <br>

 After the cloning/download is complete, run the project's Docker compose file.
-This will install all the packages required and create the web app (check in Docker Desktop).
+This will create all the containers required (verify in Docker Desktop or with the docker command that lists all containers).
 ```
 cd php_resume_parser